dialmaster/spotify_monitor/README.md

 - Automatically skips tracks/podcasts rated as blocked based on age settings (optional feature)
 - Displays toast notifications when content is automatically skipped
 - Supports monitoring different accounts using different config files
+- Logs all playback activity, age evaluations, and content blocks to log files for review

 ## Troubleshooting